Post

 II.
 Real Double Root $\lambda = -\cfrac{a}{2}$

-When $a^2 - 4b = 0$, the quadratic equation ($\ref{eqn:characteristic_eqn}$) has only one solution $\lambda = \lambda_1 = \lambda_2 = -\cfrac{a}{2}$, and therefore we can only obtain one solution of the form $y = e^{\lambda x}$:
+If $a^2 - 4b = 0$, the quadratic equation ($\ref{eqn:characteristic_eqn}$) yields only one root $\lambda = \lambda_1 = \lambda_2 = -\cfrac{a}{2}$.
+Therefore, the only solution of the form $y = e^{\lambda x}$ we can obtain is

 \[y_1 = e^{-(a/2)x}\]